-Back to the story, the delicious oranges were enjoyed by the four of us who were left, but you can only eat so many before the rest start to not be so fresh and delicious.
+So, the delicious oranges were enjoyed by the four of us who were left, but you can only eat so many before the rest start to not be so fresh and delicious.
 Though the aging oranges were no longer appetizing to us, fruit flies found them quite appealing.
-I came home after a long day out to find a swarm levitate from my sink😝
+I came home after a long day out to find a swarm levitate from my sink. 😝

 My new perspective came while getting a fresh glass of water.
 My kitchen was CLEAN!
 And it has been for the past several days!
 In my effort to starve the fruit flies, the dishes and sinks are being cleaned promptly, the table is clean, the trash is quickly removed.

-It constantly amazes me how God can use even tiny fruit flies to help us accomplish, what seemed to me as impossible.
+It constantly amazes me how God can use even tiny fruit flies to help us accomplish what seemed to me impossible.